bhimeshagrawal/opal-fetcher-mysql/README.md

 docker compose up
 ```

-this docker compose configuration already correctly configures OPAL to load the MySQL Fetch Provider, and correctly configures `OPAL_DATA_CONFIG_SOURCES` to include an entry that uses this fetcher.
+this docker compose configuration already correctly configures OPAL to load the Postgres Fetch Provider, and correctly configures `OPAL_DATA_CONFIG_SOURCES` to include an entry that uses this fetcher.

 ### ✏️ How to use this fetcher in your OPAL Setup